-U.S. Highway 14 Alternate (US14-A) is the name of a very scenic mountain road set high in Wyoming's Bighorn Mountain.
+U.S. Highway 14 Alternate (US14-A) is the name of a very scenic mountain road set high on the boundary between Park and Sheridan counties, in Wyoming's Bighorn Mountain, in USA.

 How long is U.S. Highway 14 Alternate?